Otunola/project-2/README.md

  15. the new directory is named projectLEMP and created witht the command : sudo mkdir /var/www/projectLEMP
  16. Assign ownership of the directory with the current user : sudo chown -R $USER:$USER /var/www/projectLEMP

+We then use nano to create a new site for Nginx’s sites-available with the command : sudo nano /etc/nginx/sites-available/projectLEMP

+17. We paste and save the following component
+18. #/etc/nginx/sites-available/projectLEMP

+server {
+    listen 80;
+    server_name projectLEMP www.projectLEMP;
+    root /var/www/projectLEMP;

+    index index.html index.htm index.php;

+    location / {
+        try_files $uri $uri/ =404;
+    }

+    location ~ \.php$ {
+        include snippets/fastcgi-php.conf;
+        fastcgi_pass unix:/var/run/php/php8.1-fpm.sock;
+     }

+    location ~ /\.ht {
+        deny all;
+    }

+}

+19. Activate your configuration by linking to the config file from Nginx’s sites-enabled directory with the command :sudo ln -s /etc/nginx/sites-available/projectLEMP /etc/nginx/sites-enabled/